mcthomas/Apple-Music-CLI-Player/README.md

 ### Play

 Begin playback of different song groupings or a specific song grouping in your library.
 The song grouping type is dictated by the flag you pass.
 By calling play without specifying a title after the flag, you are prompted to select a title of that flag's collection type on the fly via [fzf](https://github.com/junegunn/fzf).
-Unfortunately there is no simple way to play, for example, a specific album or songs from a specific artist with Applescript, but I was able to modify code shared by a "jccc" [here](https://discussions.apple.com/thread/1053355), as a workaround which involves automatically creating a single temporary playlist in your library that is utilized by play().
+Unfortunately there is no simple way to play, for example, a specific album or songs from a specific artist with AppleScript, but I was able to modify code shared by a "jccc" [here](https://discussions.apple.com/thread/1053355), as a workaround which involves automatically creating a single temporary playlist in your library that is utilized by play().

 Dependencies: [fzf](https://github.com/junegunn/fzf) (unless you always play groupings by name)